caleb531/dotfiles/README.md

 ### Colorize `diff`

-In my `.bash_profile`, I alias `diff` to `colordiff` if the latter is installed.
+In my `bash_profile`, I alias `diff` to `colordiff` if the latter is installed.
 Therefore, if you desire to enable color highlighting for `diff` output, install the `colordiff` package via Homebrew:

 ```
 brew install colordiff